You are here

-Funded by the Department of Energy (DOE) Office of Science, and managed and operated by the ESnet team at Lawrence Berkeley National Laboratory, ESnet provides scientists with access to DOE research facilities and computing resources.
+ESnet is funded by the Department of Energy (DOE) Office of Science, and managed and operated by the ESnet team at Lawrence Berkeley National Laboratory.
+It provides scientists with access to DOE research facilities and computing resources.

-Pitt is a sponsoring member of Oak Ridge (ORAU: Oak Ridge Associated Universities), which is one of 40 Energy Sciences Network sites.
+Pitt is a sponsoring member of Oak Ridge (ORAU: Oak Ridge Associated Universities), which is one of 40 ESnet sites.

-CSSD can bring new connections and collaboration opportunities on the Energy Sciences Network (ESnet) to Pitt's researchers and educators.
+Pitt IT can bring new connections and collaboration opportunities on ESnet to Pitt's researchers and educators.

 KINBER (Keystone Initiative for Network Based Education and Research)